amberstarlight/website/src/now/index.md

 Currently, my biggest interest is film photography.
 I shoot 35mm film with a Pentax MX, just like your dad used to.
-My favourite film stocks are currently Ilford HP5 Plus and Kodak Gold 200. *If I could afford Portra, it would displace Gold.*
+My favourite film stocks are currently Ilford HP5 Plus (a black and white staple!) and Kodak Gold 200.

 I'm also one half of *Cutie Club*, a project between my partner and I, where we do small-scale electronic engineering, PCB design, and other open source hardware